betterscientificsoftware/bssw.io/Articles/Blog/ApolloGuidanceComputerPart2.md

 fixed memory (rope core).
 This data would be among the approximately 70 kilobytes of data hand woven into the rope core in the weeks before a mission.

-Three key things impacted AGC software development more than any other.
-The first was the decision to implement a digital auto-pilot (DAP).
-The second was memory first small then larger.
-The third was the 1967 fire of Apollo 1.

-## GNC System Architecture

-The AGC and its software was only the central component of an integrated collection of sensors, displays, controls and propulsion systems.
-The whole system forms a complex feedback control system the stability<sup>[1]</sup> of which is an essential characteristic.
-Early on in the software development, the problem was to understand the equations governing spacecraft motions for certain mission objectives and then develop approaches utilizing available sensors and controls to affect responses in real-time.

-A big challenge facing software developers was that all of these components were under development almost simultaneously.
-Their interfaces, performance characteristics, size, weight, and position within the spacecraft, all of which effects things like center of mass, angles, moments and torques were constantly evolving.
-In addition, NASA's expectations for what functions the GN&C system should perform were also evolving motiviated by a desire for increased safety margins and optimizing propellent usage.

 ## Where's the Moon?